How does the nose work?

 Symptoms, causes and home remedies for frequent runny nose

 The following are the symptoms of a runny nose:

 - Difficulty breathing

 - Nasal congestion

 - Headache or facial pain

-What are the long term effects of a runny nose?
+What are the long term effects of a frequent runny nose?

 Based on the cause of the runny nose, the long-term effects may vary.
 Nasal irritation and nasal obstruction can impact one’s quality of life, if the condition of runny nose is long term.
 An obstructed nasal passageway tends to affect one’s sleep quality.
 In some rare cases, acute infections of the sinuses can lead to more critical diseases if left untreated.
 A runny nose may also impact the health of one’s ears and hearing ability as the drainage pathway for the middle ear is through the back of the nose.